 - Using the card abroad will cost you extra — A foreign transaction fee of 1% of transaction value will be applied to all transactions made outside of the United States, so it’s not the best card to use internationally.

 Who this card is good for

 The BrightWay credit card could be an option for people looking to establish or rebuild their credit history.
 Or it may make a good first credit card.
-But you need to be invited to apply — so if you don’t receive an offer, you can’t even consider this card.

 Not sure this is the card for you?
 Consider these alternatives.

 - Petal® 1 Visa® Credit Card: This card may be a good fit if you’re brand new to credit and are looking for a first credit card.

 - Capital One Quicksilver Secured Cash Rewards Credit Card: If you can afford a security deposit, this card offers a low-cost way to build credit and earn rewards.